-This is the suggested textbook (and edition thereof) primarily because worked-out solutions are provided for each end-of-chapter problem in this particular edition of this particular textbook.
-However, any earlier edition of this textbook, or any other suitable college-level general chemistry textbook, may be used as a reference/study text and source of additional practice problems for this course.
+This is the textbook we've used for the past several years.
+Any edition of the book is fine.
+Any other suitable college-level general chemistry textbook may be used as a alternative reference/study text and source of practice problems for this course.

 LECTURES: It will be fully expected that all students are physically present and alert at every lecture.
-The TopHat student response system (see below) will be used for lecture attendance and participation purposes.
-The official UF attendance policy can be found at the link below. https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx (There will be no lectures on Progress Exam days)
+The TopHat student response system (see below) will be used for lecture participation purposes.
+The official UF attendance policy can be found at the link below. https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

-(Although the lectures will be videorecorded via the Mediasite system (the link to the videorecordings can be found on the course web site under "Files"), this is a very poor substitute for physical attendance and should only be used for lecture review/clarification purposes or in case of unavoidable lecture absence.)
+(There will be no 11th period lectures on Progress Exam evenings) (Although the lectures will be videorecorded via the Mediasite system (the link to the videorecordings can be found on the course web site under "Files"), this is a very poor substitute for physical attendance and should only be used for lecture review/clarification purposes or in case of unavoidable lecture absence.)